 A Message from the Dean

-It took a lot of vision when UD bought the property in 2009 to think that the site could house a modern health sciences facility that would bring together researchers and clinicians, faculty and students, UD and the larger community, to transform healthcare education and delivery in our little state.
+Five years ago, the University of Delaware purchased the site of a former auto assembly plant, with the vision that it could house a modern health sciences facility bringing together researchers and clinicians, faculty and students, UD and the larger community, to transform healthcare education and delivery in the First State.

 All the best,